Oldham: Parliamentary representation

-The boundaries of two parliamentary constituencies divide Oldham: Oldham East and Saddleworth, and Oldham West and Royton (which includes the town centre), represented by Labour Members of Parliament (MPs) Debbie Abrahams and Jim McMahon respectively.
+The boundaries of two parliamentary constituencies divide Oldham: Oldham East and Saddleworth, and Oldham West, Chadderton and Royton (which includes the town centre), represented by Labour Members of Parliament (MPs) Debbie Abrahams and Jim McMahon respectively.

 Created as a parliamentary borough in 1832, Oldham's first parliamentary representatives were the radicals William Cobbett and John Fielden.
 Winston Churchill began his political career in Oldham.
 Although unsuccessful at his first attempt in 1899, Churchill was elected as the member of Parliament for the Oldham parliamentary borough constituency in the 1900 general election.
 He held the constituency for the Conservative Party until the 1906 general election, when he won the election for Manchester North West as a Liberal MP.
-After he became the Prime Minister of the United Kingdom in 1940, Churchill was made an Honorary Freeman of the Borough of Oldham, on 2 April 1941.
+After he became the prime minister of the United Kingdom in 1940, Churchill was made an honorary freeman of the Borough of Oldham, on 2 April 1941.